JILL WELLS, BFA, CADC

 investigating race, history, stereotypes, accessibility

-and the human condition.
-Born in 1980 in Des
+and human experiences.
+Born 1980, in Des Moines,

 She studied at Drake University (BFA 2005).
 An

 for more than 20 years, with public and private

 New Orleans.
 Her artwork is represented in the